-However, choosing the wrong hedge plants may bring problems in the future.
-Allowing a hedge to grow too tall can lead to difficult maintenance and excessive shading to neighbouring properties affecting their reasonable enjoyment of the property.
+Choosing the wrong hedge plants may bring problems in the future.
+Allowing a hedge to grow too tall be difficult to maintain and cause excessive shade to neighbouring properties affecting their reasonable enjoyment of the property.

 Making a complaint

 You must try all methods to settle a dispute about a high hedge, including independent mediation, before we can intervene.

 We can help under the Antisocial Behaviour Act 2003 Part 8, if the problem involve, two or more mostly evergreen or semi-evergreen trees or shrubs which are: